Outsourcing IT: Pros and Cons, Pitfalls, and All You Need to Know in 2023

 Estonia is one of the outsourcing leaders on the Central European destination due to its well-developed infrastructure and wide pool of specialists.
 Moreover, the software development industry of Estonia is in third place due to its export activities.
 On the other hand, Estonian hourly wages for IT services are the lowest among the countries of Central Europe ($35-50).

-Let’s consider hourly rates for IT outsourcing services in Europe and other widely known destinations to outsource software:
+Let’s consider hourly rates for IT outsourcing in Europe and other widely known destinations to outsource software:

 |Outsourcing destination||Average hourly wages (in $/hr)|